 A specific detection of variables to be treated as reference parameters is used.
 This detection is more clever than the standard one since it only takes into account local usage of each function (not global ones).
-However, it can not be applied with axiomatics that read into the memory.
-Only pure logic functions and pure predicates can be defined in axiomatics with this model.

-Additionaly, the Caveat memory model of Frama-C performs a local allocation of formal parameters with pointer types that cannot be treated as reference parameters.
+Additionally, the Caveat memory model of Frama-C performs a local allocation of formal parameters with pointer types that cannot be treated as reference parameters.

 This makes explicit the separation hypothesis of memory regions pointed by formals in the Caveat tool.
 The major benefit of the WP version is that aliases are taken into account by the Typed memory model, hence, there are no more suspicious aliasing warnings.